Healthcare IT Data Architecture

-J P Systems, Inc. specializes in the design of data architecture for clinical data.
-According to the DAMA International Data Management Book of Knowledge: "Data Architecture can be synthesized into the following components:
+J P Systems, Inc. specializes in the design of clinical information.
+According to the DAMA International Data Management Book of Knowledge: "Data Architecture can be synthesized into several components:

-Clinical data is complex and is always related to the mission of the organization.
+Clinical data is highly complex, ever changing and always flows from the mission of the organization.
 A neonatal facility collects different data about patients than an Allergist or an ER.
-Thus, healthcare domain specific knowledge is as important as the technical knowledge of data architecture to the proper construction of file designs known as Schemas.
-We optimize the data to facilitate its exchange with other healthcare providers.
+Domain specific knowledge is as important as the technical knowledge to the proper construction of file designs (known as schemas).
 Data modeling is a critical step when embarking on a new domain design.
-The US FHIR Core is a critical step in the nation's data archite?cture and is described here: US FHIR Core Data Elements and terminologies are required data fields.
+We optimize the reference data to facilitate its exchange with other healthcare providers.
+The development of the HL7's US FHIR Core is a critical step in the nation's data architecture: US FHIR Core Data Elements.

 Information Architecture (IA) achieves data consistency by: